heitortsergent/google-drive-sheets/README.md

 ## Authentication

-IMPORTANT: Google recently deprecated their ClientLogin (username+password) access, so things are slightly more complicated now.
-Older versions of this module supported it, so just be aware that things changed.

 ### Unauthenticated access (read-only access on public docs)

 By default, this module makes unauthenticated requests and can therefore only access spreadsheets that are "public".

-The Google Spreadsheets Data API reference and developers guide is a little ambiguous about how you access a "published" public Spreadsheet.

 If you wish to work with a Google Spreadsheet without authenticating, not only must the Spreadsheet in question be visible to the web, but it must also have been explicitly published using "File > Publish to the web" menu option in the google spreadsheets GUI.

-Many seemingly "public" sheets have not also been "published" so this may cause some confusion.

 ### Service Account (recommended method)